 1/3 cup chopped cilantro

 2 tbsp. of Harissa

 1 spring onion chopped

-In a skillet, add the vegetable oil on medium heat.
+In a skillet, add 3 tbsp of oil on medium heat.
 Add the potatoes to the pan.
 Season the potatoes with salt, pepper, paprika, and garlic powder.
-Let this cook on one side for 5 minutes to achieve a nice color.
+Let this cook on each side for 5-7 minutes to achieve a golden color.

 Then, add the harissa sauce to the pan.
-Mix it in and cover the pan for about 5 minutes on low heat.
-This will allow the potatoes to become tender.
+Mix it in and in a separate pan sautee the garlic in the remaining oil then add to the potatoes once crisp.

-Add the potatoes back in the pan.
-Add the cilantro too and mix everything together.
+Add the cilantro and lemon juice too and mix everything together.

 Place the potatoes on the desired serving plate.
-Toss with fresh lemon juice and top with a sprinkle of salt and scallions.
+Top with a sprinkle of salt and scallions.